 It is now incumbent upon States to turn the Commission’s work into a new treaty.
 To this end, the Crimes Against Humanity Initiative is organizing a side event on October 29, 2019 in New York City to discuss the ILC’s Draft Articles on crimes against humanity, generate enthusiasm for the project, and answer questions that could be raised by States or members of civil society.
 The Federal Republic of Germany will sponsor the meeting, in addition to other like-minded States.

-ABILA’s International Law Weekend 2019, held in New York, will feature a panel entitled Forging a Convention for Crimes Against Humanity on Friday, October 11 at 9 a.m.
+ABILA’s International Law Weekend 2019, held in New York, also featured a panel entitled Forging a Convention for Crimes Against Humanity on Friday, October 11 at 9 a.m.
 Moderated by ABILA President Leila Sadat, speakers include John Bellinger, former U.S. Department of State Legal Adviser; Sean Murphy, Special Rapporteur for Crimes Against Humanity, International Law Commission; Michelle Reyes, Regional Coordinator for the Americas, the Coalition for the International Criminal Court; and Patrícia Galvão Teles, Member of the International Law Commission and Senior Consultant for the Ministry of Foreign Affairs of Portugal.